mp3down1588/Elsa-Workflow-Client-JQuery/README.md

 # FxElsaClient
-An enriched elsa client with event trigger,input parameters and save as supported
+This is an enriched elsa client has below functions:

+1. start workflow with input parameters.
+2. trigger event with input parameters.
+3. save an exist workflow definition as a new workflow definition
+4. write workflow definition node to db
+5. long running and event driven workflow supported

 ## Snapshot: